justinholmes/Play--with-Bosh/README.md

 ### Deploy

-To deploy the sample application edit the example deployment manifest (wordpress-*your-IaaS*.yml) and adapt it with your data.
+To deploy the sample application edit the example deployment manifest (located at the /examples directory) and adapt it with your data.
 Then use the following command sequence:

     bosh upload release releases/wordpress-2.yml
     bosh deployment <wordpress deployment manifest>